 The Pool Fellowship for Health creates a social network of trusted partners that the Institute for Health will be able to work with as we develop strategies around housing, food and nutrition, education and well-being.
 In addition, it creates a platform for us to engage national leaders and experts who can bring their expertise to leaders in the Lehigh Valley.

 We have seen multiple examples of cross-sector leaders working together in new ways to develop creative solutions to issues.
-Efforts include a partnership between mental health clinicians, health care and law enforcement addressing mental health in Allentown; county drug and alcohol agencies, law enforcement and health care to address the opioid epidemic, and permanent-housing support and health care working together to address homelessness.
+Efforts include a partnership among mental health clinicians, health care and law enforcement addressing mental health in Allentown; county drug and alcohol agencies, law enforcement and health care to address the opioid epidemic, and permanent-housing support and health care working together to address homelessness.
 We will continue to provide access to thought partners and mentors that can help us advance the work in the Lehigh Valley and learn from what others are doing across the country.

-Meet the members of our 8th and current cohort
+Meet the members of our 9th and current cohort

-Founder and Executive Director, Cohesion
+Founder and Executive Director, Fine Feather Foundation Inc.

 Vice President and Executive Director, Muhlenberg College Division of Graduate and Continuing Education